 , as well as counteracting the side effects of cortisone

 Sometimes, people put vitamin C on their skin to protect it against the sun, pollutants, and other environmental hazards.
-Vitamin C is also applied to the skin to help with damage from radiation
+Vitamin C is also applied to the skin to help with damage from radiation therapy.

 - Vitamin C deficiency.
 Taking vitamin C by mouth or injecting as a shot prevents and treats vitamin C deficiency, including scurvy.
 Also, taking vitamin C can reverse problems associated with scurvy.